fpereiro/ustack/readme.md

 To solve this problem, `dale` offers a set of eight functions to create and execute functional loops.
 This means that through a function invocation, you can create loops that return object literals.
 And because loops are wrapped in a function invocation, you can put their results directly in an object literals.
 In other words, `dale` readily converts loops into data and helps us keep our code as expression-centered as possible.

-Besides this, `dale` does two other things: 1) allow to iterate not just arrays, but also objects, using the same functions; 2) fixing some quirks related to javascript loops.
+Besides this, `dale` does two other things: 1) allow to iterate not just arrays, but also objects, using the same functions; 2) fix some quirks related to javascript loops.

 ### [teishi](https://github.com/fpereiro/teishi): validation (390 lines)